JordanFoss/STAT3007_Project/README.md

 <br>
 The 5 emotions: calm (02), happy(03), sad(04), angry(05), suprised(08)

-## Architecure we are currently looking at:
-1. Compressed feature extractor via Denosing autoencoder + classifying network
-2. baseline model: pure CNN (trained on clean data or augemented nosiy data)
+## Architecture included in our report:
+1. Pure CNN
+2. CNN + LSTM
-3. Attempting if have time: CNN + RNN (https://ieeexplore.ieee.org/abstract/document/7820699 )
+3. CNN + RGB
+4. Autoencoder

 ## Integrating Colab with Github
 The following link shows all the available <code>.ipynb</code> files from our repo that can be opened by colab: